 Mary Ludwig Hays McCauley gained the nickname “Molly Pitcher” in 1778 by carrying water to men on the battlefield in Monmouth, N.J.
 She even replaced her husband, William Hays, when he collapsed at his cannon.

 Women also served as spies during the Revolutionary War.
 The war was fought on farms and in the backyards of American families across the width and breadth of the colonies and along the frontier.
 Women took an active role in alerting American troops to enemy movement.
 Women carried messages, transported contraband, and generally functioned as spies for the cause.

-Ann Simpson Davis was handpicked by Gen. George Washington to carry messages to his generals while the army was in eastern Pennsylvania.
-Ann, an accomplished horsewoman, slipped through areas occupied by the British Army unnoticed.
+Ann Simpson Davis was handpicked by Gen. George Washington to carry messages to his generals while the Army was in eastern Pennsylvania.
+Ann, an accomplished horsewoman, slipped through areas occupied by the British army unnoticed.
 She carried secret orders in sacks of grain and sometimes in her clothing to various mills around Philadelphia and Bucks Country.
-She received a letter of commendation for her services from Gen. Washington.
+She received a letter of commendation for her services from Washington.

 Miss Clara Barton.
 Mathew Brady Collection (Army).
 Exact Date Unknown.

 Most women that had an active role in the war served in traditional roles.
 They took care of farms and families while encouraging and supporting the war effort.
 Women served Soldiers more directly as nurses, cooks, laundresses and clerks.
 They also became members of the United States Sanitary Commission, the Christian Commission, and many other support-type groups in numbers unprecedented up to that point in the nation’s history.